Dan Sullivan (critic): Biography

 Sullivan was born in Worcester, Massachusetts, where he graduated from the College of the Holy Cross.
 He then attended graduate school, and later became a journalism professor at the University of Minnesota.
 He studied music at the University of Southern California, and then at Stanford University, where he studied under Virgil Thompson.

 In 1965 Sullivan married Faith Sullivan, an author, who has won the Midwest Book Award, the Langum Prize for Historical Fiction, the Milkweed National Fiction Prize and the Ben Franklin Prize, and is a Minnesota Book Award Finalist.
 Her novels include: Good Night, Mr. Wodehouse (2015), Gardenias (2005), What a Woman Must Do (2002), The Empress of One (1997), The Cape Ann (1988), Mrs. Demming and The Mythical Beast (1986), Watchdog (1982) and Repent, Lanny Merkel (1981).
 They have three children.

-Sullivan appeared as himself as a theatre critic during a talk show on an episode of The Odd Couple television show.
+Sullivan appeared as himself as a theater critic during a talk show on an episode of The Odd Couple television show.
 Critic John Simon and author Neil Simon also appeared on the show as themselves.